fuzzylabs/MindGPT/README.md

 ## Embedding pipeline

-To run the zenml embedding pipeline, the resources required for running chromadb server on AKS have to provisioned. `matcha` tool can help you in provisioning these resources.
+To run the zenml embedding pipeline, the resources required for running chromadb server on AKS and ACR for chromadb server image have to provisioned. `matcha` tool can help you in provisioning these resources.

 Install `matcha-ml` library and provision resources using the same